Chunlin-Li/suspend/README.md

 ---

-### Thunks
+### ~~Thunks~~ (no longer support)

-Thunks provide a nice, lightweight alternative to promises when working with generators.
+~~Thunks provide a nice, lightweight alternative to promises when working with generators.
 Sometimes referred to as continuables, thunks are simply functions returned from asynchronous operations, that accept a single node-style callback parameter.
-For creating "thunkified" versions of asynchronous functions, I recommend TJ Holowaychuk's [thunkify](https://github.com/visionmedia/node-thunkify) module.
+For creating "thunkified" versions of asynchronous functions, I recommend TJ Holowaychuk's [thunkify](https://github.com/visionmedia/node-thunkify) module.~~

-**Example:**
+**~~Example:~~**

 ```javascript
 var readFile = thunkify(fs.readFile);